 Are you ready to make a budget?
 The budget below is a great place to start to identify where you are actually spending your money!
 If you would like to print a copy of this template to get a jump start on managing your money, click here.

 There are so many apps available to track your spending habits and help you keep on track!
 For Microsoft Excel users, budget templates can be downloaded at https://templates.office.com/en-us/budgets.
 This requires a 365 subscription (this is available to all ECU students), but there are a lot of budget templates to choose from to suit your needs.
 "Personal budget" will meet most people's needs, but they also have a "Monthly college budget" which includes academic expenses that could be valuable for keeping track of academic costs as well.
 If you prefer a Google Drive product, go to https://sheets.google.com.
 Choose File, New, then Template.
 You can then decide whether you want to create an annual budget or a monthly budget.
 Another resource are interactive budgets, such as Mint, that may be just what you are looking for if you want to really stay on top of your finances.

 Are you an ECU student?

-If you are enrolled in Freshman Seminar or another course that encourages you to get your finances in order, then continue to the CashCourse tab under Flight Plan and begin your assignments chosen by your instructor.
+If you are enrolled in Tiger Connect (formerly Freshman Seminar) or another course that encourages you to get your finances in order, then continue to the CashCourse tab under Flight Plan and begin your assignments chosen by your instructor.
 Remember to always choose the correct instructor before completing your assignments.
 If you are on this website because you are motivated to manage your money wisely (Good for you!) and are choosing the self-study option, then also continue to the CashCourse tab, create an account if you haven’t already done so, then choose the topic “Spend”.
 There you will find resources to help you make sound financial decisions.
 You decide what your plan will be!